 BDC also uses DoubleClick cookies for remarketing purposes.
 Whenever a user browses the pages or sections of the site where a tag has been inserted, the cookie identifier is added to a list created based on categories of interest.
 Different lists may be created in this way and users can find themselves on several of them.

 BDC uses remarketing for its online advertising, with Google as a third-party provider.
 This allows BDC to improve the ads presented to its clientele, proposing services, tools and solutions based on users' actual needs.
 Remarketing cookies can also be deactivated by modifying your browser's parameters.

-The cookies used by BDC are designed so they do not reveal any personal information on their own.
+The cookies used by BDC are designed so they do not reveal any Personal Information on their own.

-8. Responding to your privacy concerns
+7. Responding to your concerns

-For questions or comments regarding this Policy, for additional information about the management of Personal Information at BDC, or to consult or modify your Personal Information, contact us by email, by phone at 1 877 BDC-BANX (232-2269), or by mail to Business Development Bank of Canada, 5 Place Ville Marie, suite 400 Montréal (Québec) H3B 5E7.
+For questions or comments regarding this Policy, for additional information about the management of Personal Information at BDC, or to consult or modify your Personal Information, contact us by email, by phone at 1-877-BDC-BANX (232-2269), or by mail to Business Development Bank of Canada, 5 Place Ville Marie, Suite 400, Montreal, Quebec H3B 5E7.

 To file a privacy complaint concerning the collection, use, disclosure, retention, and disposal of or access to Personal Information, please contact our Privacy Coordinator by email.
 Should we fail to resolve the complaint to your satisfaction, you or your authorized representative may contact the Office of the Privacy Commissioner of Canada.